-- The San Francisco County MHP holds respect for individuals as its central value, including client choice, satisfaction, and confidentiality. - The San Francisco County MHP is committed to developing and maintaining a system of care that is culturally competent and client-guided.
-The following principles are the basis for improving cultural competency and ageappropriate services: - Planning and design of services will be done in partnership with diverse clients who utilize services. - 2.
-We recognize that the family, as defined by each culture, is a primary system of support, and therefore, should be incorporate into the service planning and design whenever possible, as desired by the client. - 3.
-We acknowledge, and are committed to, working in conjunction with the natural and informal networks of clients and their communities. - 4.
-We will provide language accessibility and cultural competence within the services system. - 5.
-We are committed to providing staff that are proficient and skilled in serving multicultural populations.
+- The San Francisco County MHP holds respect for individuals as its central value, including client choice, satisfaction, and confidentiality. - The San Francisco County MHP envisions all San Franciscans being able to experience mental and emotional well-being and participate meaningfully in the community across lifespans and generations. - The San Francisco County MHP is committed to developing and maintaining a system of care that is culturally competent and consumer-guided.
+The following principles are the basis for improving cultural competency and ageappropriate services: - 1.
+Planning and design of services will be done in partnership with diverse clients who utilize services. - 2.
+Providing equitable, effective substance use and mental health care to promote behavioral health and wellness among San Franciscans. - 3.
+We recognize that the family, as defined by each culture, is a primary system of support, and therefore, should be incorporated into the service planning and